snotskie/ttrpg/site/src/index.md

     Begin to imagine the kind of character taking shape in your mind.
 Have you seen characters like them before in movies, TV shows, and books?
 Were they the bully in school?
 Do they get drawn into conspiracy theories?
 Are they so laid-back that others think they're a slacker?
 Are they beautiful and popular?
 Are they quiet and hardworking?
 Etc. Try to envision the tropes from your favorite fictional stories that your character takes after.

     With that in mind, pick two of the following Abilities to start the game with.

-!!! compat "Session Shop: Abilities"
-    At the end of a session, you may:

-    - spend ③③ to gain your third Ability
-    - spend ④④ to gain your fourth Ability
-    - spend ⑤⑤ to gain your fifth Ability by creating one of your own and gaining it, within reason

-**Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
-Then this ability cannot be activated again until you spend ⑤ to recharge it.

-!!! note "Effect Wording: Spend Ⓧ to Recharge"
-    Some abilities, once activated, cannot be activated again until they have been "recharged" by spending Ⓧ from your pool of Blessings Dice.

-**Blessed by Circumstance:** During a Contest involving three or more characters, you may swap the results of two characters’ rolls.
-Then this ability cannot be activated again until you spend ⑤ to recharge it.

-**Blessed by Self-Sacrifice:** During a Chase involving three or more characters, you may reduce the result of your own roll to $0$.
-Then this ability cannot be activated again until you spend ② to recharge it.

-**Blessed by Voices:** Up to once per scene, you may learn more about a character, place, or fact than would normally be possible, and this knowledge may come with consequences.
-Then this ability cannot be activated again until you spend ④ to recharge it.

-**Blessed by Family:** You may attack recklessly, using Home or History for a violent Contest instead of Hurt as usual.
-This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.
-Then this ability cannot be activated again until you spend ④ to recharge it.

-**Blessed by Self-Acceptance:** While you are Uncool, you may roll Checks using a different Basic Stat than normal.
-Then once a Check succeed this way, you are no longer Uncool.

-**Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of ① as a donation or act of service to the place.
-The more spent this way, the greater a possible later boon may be, determined by the DM.

-**Mercurial Blessing:** When you fail a Check or lose a Contest by more than $5$, gain $1$ Blessing.

-**Cursed Blessing:** Up to once per scene, when another character succeeds a Check or wins a Contest, you may modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
-Then this ability cannot be activated again until you spend ⑤ to recharge it.

-**Medically Insured:** When a character fails a Check or loses a Contest to tend to your wounds, that character may turn the failure into a success or the loss into a win.
-Then this ability cannot be activated again until you spend ①①① to recharge it, and when it is recharged, increase the cost to recharge it by ①①.

 **Focused Determination:** Each time you bump your dice, increase the result of the roll by an additional $+1$.